Freedom Counselling

 Why come to counselling?

-Counselling can help you to process and work through any difficult experiences from the past or are going through now, which are impacting your life.
-I often help people who have experienced losses, sadness, neglect, trauma, abuse (sexual, physical, emotional, religious), rape, low self-esteem, as well as many other mental health issues.
-My aim is to help empower you toward change, embrace healing and inner peace.
+Counselling can help you navigate and process difficult past experiences or current struggles that are affecting your life.
+I specialise in supporting individuals who have faced losses, trauma, abuse (whether sexual, physical, emotional, or religious), neglect, low self-esteem, and many other mental health challenges.
+My goal is to empower you to embrace change, healing, and inner peace.

 “Your help and counselling have been truly life-changing and really put me on a good path.
 A lot more to learn and develop in myself but I feel I’m well equipped, from all your help, to tackle this by myself now.
 I believe I’m in a good place to take steps by myself with the tools I have and awareness I have gained.
 I would like to say a huge thank you for your help.
 I wish you all the best and please keep up the work you do at helping people like myself”.